dCache/dcache-book2/config-PoolManager.md

 The location of the file in the file system is not used directly.
 Each file has the following two properties which can be set per directory:

 -   **Storage Class.** The storage class is a string.
-It is used by a tertiary storage system to decide where to store the file (i.e. on which set of tapes) and DCACHE can use the storage class for a similar purpose (i.e. on which pools the file can be stored.).
+It is used by a tertiary storage system to decide where to store the file (i.e. on which set of tapes) and dCache can use the storage class for a similar purpose (i.e. on which pools the file can be stored.).
 A detailed description of the syntax and how to set the storage class of a directory in the namespace is given in [the section called “Storage Classes”](#storage-classes).

 -   **Cache Class.** The cache class is a string with essentially the same functionality as the storage class, except that it is not used by a tertiary storage system.
 It is used in cases, where the storage class does not provide enough flexibility.
 It should only be used, if an existing configuration using storage classes does not provide sufficient flexibility.